 What To Do With Knob and Tube Wiring

 Replacement of old wiring with brand new stuff is always an option in any home, but of course it’s expensive and disruptive.
-Sometimes replacement is the only prudent choice, depending on the condition of the wiring.
-It usually comes down to whether or not the original wiring has been tampered with.
+Sometimes replacement is the only prudent choice, depending on the condition of what you’ve got.

 - The first thing to determine is the safety of your system.
 Opinions offered by certified inspectors are generally accepted by those insurance companies willing to cover safe knob and tube installations in certain situations.